pinco227/dublin-hills/README.md

         ```
         according to **[this article](http://thenewcode.com/777/Create-Fullscreen-HTML5-Page-Background-Video)** by **Dudley Storey**.
   - navbar would cover the title when navigating through the landing page using the nav links.
-    - fixed by adding the following css code that offsets the target:
+    - **FIXED** by adding the following css code that offsets the target:
         ```
         :target:before {
             content: "";